-Marriott Travel Packages have been around for a while, but the recent merger with Starwood now enables a new opportunity to move points to Marriott direct from American Express Membership Rewards cards.
+Marriott Travel Packages have been around for a while, but the merger with Starwood enabled a new opportunity to move points to Marriott direct from American Express Membership Rewards cards.

 The packages potentially remain a good deal for those who can acquire a chunky Marriott Rewards points balance, but with some caveats.